 Probiotic Mix vegetable pickle is a tangy delicious and healthy probiotic pickle.
 I learned this from a friend many years back and since then this is the most favorite pickle of my family.
 My son who usually don’t like to eat pickles just loves this pickle with everything.

 This pickle can be adjusted to suit your taste and preference.
 A lot of vegetables can be added in this pickle but you can choose your favorite ones to add.

 What else can be added in this pickle-

 Blanched cauliflower, boiled sweet potato. boiled sliced lotus stem , overnight soaked and sliced dry dates can be added in this pickle .You can also add these veggies along with potato, carrot ,yam, brinjal and green chilies.

 Very few basic spices are needed to make this .
 Salt ,turmeric ,chili powder and asafoetida are always available in Indian kitchens,.
 Rai kuria/ split de husked mustard seeds are also needed to make this .
 If rai kuria is not available then you can grind black mustard used in pickles and add in this pickle.

 How to make Mix Vegetable Pickle-

-Making this pickle is very easy and quick .
-Just boil the vegetables and chop into big pieces.
+Making this pickle is very easy and quick you just have to boil the vegetables and chop into big pieces.
 Grind rai kuria and make a coarse powder.
 Carrot is the only vegetable which is added raw.
 Then add the spices in the vegetables and add mustard oil and water.
-The ratio of oil and water is almost same .
-Oil little more then water.
+The ratio of oil and water is almost same and Oil little more then water.